di-sukharev/opencommit/README.md

    npm install -g opencommit
    ```

-   Alternatively run it via `npx opencommit` or `bunx opencommit`
+   Alternatively run it via `npx opencommit` or `bunx opencommit`, but you need to create ~/.opencommit config file in place.

-   MacOS may ask to run the command with `sudo` when installing a package globally.

 2. Get your API key from [OpenAI](https://platform.openai.com/account/api-keys).
 Make sure that you add your payment details, so the API works.